 YPF Featured on 9News' Colorado and Company

 YPF was recently featured on Colorado and Company!
-To watch the 5 minute segment where two youth participants and Executive Director, Wendy Aronson, talk about the impact YPF programs like Penny Harvest, Impact Factory, Youth Initiative Board and Family Volunteer Days have on our community, click HERE.
+To watch the 5 minute segment where two youth participants and our Executive Director talk about the impact YPF programs like Penny Harvest, Impact Factory, Youth Initiative Board and Family Volunteer Days have on our community, click HERE.

 Penny Harvest is on a Roll!